asllop/RunPack/TUTORIAL.md

 Wow, that was pretty verbose, wasn't it?

 Yes, but look at the `countdown` definition.
 Isn't it much more readable now?
 It's almost plain english.
 We defined four support words before `countdown`.
-Many, or maybe all, of these words doesn't make sense outside the context of the countdown.
-They are closely related, all together form what Leo Brodie called a *lexicon*, in his indispensable book *"Thinking Forth"*.
+Many, or maybe all of these words doesn't make sense outside the context of the countdown.
+They are closely related, all together form what Leo Brodie called a **lexicon**, in his indispensable book *"Thinking Forth"*.
+One could argue that we just took the parts of the old `countdown` definition and moved them to a different place.
+And that's true, but that makes the difference.
+First, we gave them meaningful names, so we can know what they do.
+Second, by splitting them apart, we can test them separately.
+And third, we can modify them without touching the main word.

 That's the programming style we should use in RunPack.
 Is the way to create easy to write, read and maintain applications.
-We atomize the program into small and simple words, then use these words to create other words with a higher abstraction level, and finally group them into lexicons.
+We follow an iterative methodology where we atomize the program into small and simple words, we use these words to create other words with a higher abstraction level, and we group these words into lexicons.

-RunPack offers a really straightforward but effective way to define lexicons, the word `lex`.
+RunPack offers a really basic but effective way to define lexicons, the word `lex`.
 We can rewrite the countdown program to use it:

 ```
 lex 'count.'